galaxyproject/galaxy-hub/src/PublicGalaxyServers/index.md

   * "The infrastructure will support open standards and be developed in close collaboration with European initiatives, and implemented as a Platform as a Service (PaaS) linking to the cloud resource of the Swedish National Infrastructure for Computing (SNIC).
 The infrastructure will enable Swedish researchers to perform world class science such as integrated pharmacology/toxicology approaches, chemical safety assessment, toxicogenomics and pharmacogenomics with mechanistic interpretations and discovery of chemically-initiated pathways, as well as including omics data in predictive toxicology and pharmacology modeling."
   * Implements
     * [QuantMap tools](http://pubs.acs.org/doi/abs/10.1021/ci200429f) for grouping chemicals by biological activity,
-    * !ToxMap for visual representations of the toxicogenomic space occupied by a query signature
+    * ToxMap for visual representations of the toxicogenomic space occupied by a query signature
   * See "[Automated QuantMap for rapid quantitative molecular network topology analysis](http://bioinformatics.oxfordjournals.org/content/early/2013/07/04/bioinformatics.btt390.full.pdf)" by Schaal1, *et al.*, *[Bioinformatics](http://bioinformatics.oxfordjournals.org/)* (2013)
 * *User Support:*
 * *Quotas:*